openvinotoolkit/training_extensions/docs/source/guide/tutorials/base/how_to_train/action_detection.rst

 .. note::

-  Currently we don't support export and optimze task in action detction.
-We wiil support these feature very near future.
+  Currently we don't support export and optimize task in action detection.
+We will support these features very near future.